3 Legal Contract Management Pitfalls (& How to Avoid Them)

 Typically, contracts are written by legal teams and designed to be used by various departments, from human resources to procurement.
 And while no other department within an organization is better positioned than legal to craft agreements that clearly set out terms for compliance and mitigate risks, a well-crafted contract also considers the perspective of its user, taking into account the real-world applications of its terms and contingencies that may be required.

 The fix: Though companies may work in silos, contracts should not.
+That's why establishing collaborative contract management is crucial.
 From involving in-house counsel in operational and strategic planning to ensuring that all stakeholders have access to relevant information throughout the contract management lifecycle, making two-way communication a part of the process can help to improve contract usefulness and compliance and better mitigate risks.
-This extra collaboration need not add to the workload of contract management or in-house legal teams – contract management software can reduce the manual work of sharing information via features such as permission-based user roles, which allow administrators to enable individual access to specific contracts (without reducing the security of the entire contract portfolio).
+This extra collaboration need not add to the workload of contract management or in-house legal teams – contract lifecycle management software can reduce the manual work of sharing information via features such as permission-based user roles, which allow administrators to enable individual access to specific contracts (without reducing the security of the entire contract portfolio).

 Pitfall 2: Poor – or no – contract handover